Ph.D. - Developmental Psychology

 Oberlin College - 1974

 My research focuses on children's environmental contexts particularly children's home experiences and child-care experiences and how they relate to the child's development.
 I study linkages both within and across environmental contexts.
 Within the family, I study relations among mother-child, father-child, and husband-wife relationships, and I examine how qualities of these relationships are associated with children's development.
-I have studied how a collaborating partnership between parent and child-care provider benefits parent-child and caregiver-child interactions and, in turn, relates to children's developing competence.
+For example, I have studied how a collaborating partnership between parent and child-care provider benefits parent-child and caregiver-child interactions and, in turn, relates to children's developing competence.
+The data sets from this study are in the public domain and are used widely in secondary analyses that examine effects of children’s child care, school, and family experiences on developmental trajectories of behavior, achievement, health and well-being from infancy through adolescence.
+The participants in this study, recruited at birth in 1991, continue to be followed in adulthood.

 Owen, M. T., Caughy, M.O., Hurst, J. M., Amos, M., Hasanizadeh, N., & Mata-Otero, A. (2013).
 Contributions of fathering and mothering to emerging self regulation in low-income ethnic minority preschoolers.
 Early Child Development and Car, 183, 464-482.
 2013 - Publication